jasnoorvirk26/SportsSphereCaseStudy/README.md

 ## Power BI Dashboard Creation

 I created a comprehensive dashboard using **Power BI** that provides an overview of key metrics, including conversions, engagements, and ratings.
+- **File**: `dashboard.pbix`
 The dashboard includes:

 - **Overview Page**:
   - Displays summary metrics for conversions, engagements, and customer ratings.